 If other, describe.
 (100 word limit)

+The City of Ames has adopted SUDAS (which is the Iowa Statewide Urban Design and Specifications); which references AASHTO, AGODA, and PROWAG standards.

 24. Which of the following significant physical barriers to cycling exist in your community?